What Is Your Behavioral Health Practice Worth?

 Sub-Vertical-Specific Multiples

-The multiples we apply are drawn from transactions in your sub-vertical — not broad healthcare or professional services benchmarks.
+The multiple range we apply is selected around your sub-vertical, scale, risk profile, and buyer diligence story — not broad healthcare or professional services benchmarks.
 ABA therapy, addiction treatment, psychiatry, mental health, and counseling each have distinct multiple ranges.

 Buyer-Calibrated Value Drivers

 The value driver assessments we make reflect what behavioral health buyers actually prioritize in diligence — not what applies to manufacturers or service businesses.
-We know what moves the number in this market.
+The goal is to explain the value story in the language buyers use during diligence.

 Defensible Normalized EBITDA